expo/expo/docs/versions/unversioned/react-native/animated.md

 Other configuration options are as follows:

 * `velocity`: The initial velocity of the object attached to the spring.
 Default 0 (object is at rest).
-* `overshootClamping`: Boolean indiciating whether the spring should be clamped and not bounce.
+* `overshootClamping`: Boolean indicating whether the spring should be clamped and not bounce.
 Default false.
 * `restDisplacementThreshold`: The threshold of displacement from rest below which the spring should be considered at rest.
 Default 0.001.
 * `restSpeedThreshold`: The speed at which the spring should be considered at rest in pixels per second.
 Default 0.001.
 * `delay`: Start the animation after delay (milliseconds).
 Default 0.